2025 Third London International Chinese Music Festival

 Concert Series

-• 25 August @ 6pm: Concert and workshop at CulturalKind Chinese Community, Telford, TF3 3BB, Shropshire
+• 25 August, 6pm: Concert and workshop at CulturalKind Chinese Community, Telford, TF3 3BB, Shropshire (tbc)

 One of the highlights is our two contrasting London concerts Echo of Nature and China-West Soundscape.
-The former focuses on China’s traditional "intangible cultural heritage" (UNESCO), showcasing Kunqu Opera, Guqin, Sizhu Silk & Bamboo and Sixian Silk String music whilst the latter is a journey of Chinese-western musical exploration.
+The former focuses on China’s traditional "intangible cultural heritage" (UNESCO), showcasing Kunqu Opera, guqin, Sizhu Silk & Bamboo and Sixian Silk String music whilst the latter is a journey of Chinese-Western musical exploration.
+We also have the pleasure of featuring the Silk Road Dulcimer Ensemble (丝路秦韵) from Xi’an, China.

 List of Musicians / Artists: